ETC-A/etca-spec/extensions/multiply-divide/README.md

 6) The `C` and `V` flags are set to 1 if the actual signed value of the product is not equal to the signed truncated result.
 Otherwise they are set to 0.
     The values of the `Z` and `N` flags are undefined afterwards.

+# Division By Zero

+If the [interrupts](../interrupts/README.md) extension is available, then an attempted `udiv`, `sdiv`, `urem`, or `srem` with a divisor of 0 causes a synchronous Divide Error.

+If the interrupts extension is not available, then the behavior is explicitly _unspecified_.